-Plan drawings for Plambeck Gardens include open space designed within a central quad-style area with residential units surrounding.
-The range of planned features include a grass play field, one sport court, two play areas (for different age groups), hardscape walkways, two small picnic shelters with tables, and two stormwater planters along Boones Ferry Road.
+Plan drawings for the proposed Plambeck Gardens site include open space designed within a central quad-style area with residential units surrounding.
+The range of proposed features include a grass play field, one sport court, two play areas (for different age groups), hardscape walkways, two small picnic shelters with tables, and two stormwater planters along Boones Ferry Road.
 A fenced community garden space provides opportunity for residents to cultivate their own food, demonstrating the community building potential of the project.
 All features at Plambeck Gardens are designed to serve residents of the 116-unit multi-family affordable housing development.